All Episodes

 Or somebody lied to him.

-So what whatever they'll say, but he lied to a Senate committee about this.
+So whatever they'll say, but he lied to a Senate committee about this.

 So ISA says that they've retracted it now.

-So Elijah Cummings and Sheila Jackson Lee are gonna have to go back to the drawing board on some explanation for everybody attacking Holder here.
+So Elijah Cummings and Sheila Jackson Lee are going to have to go back to the drawing board on some explanation for everybody attacking Holder here.

 That's some slip of the tongue.

-Now I mentioned before the break at the top of the arguing, a couple of stories.
+Now, I mentioned before the break at the top of the argument a couple of stories.

 April 16, 2009, this is from CNN's website.

-Reviving a ban on assault weapons and more strictly enforcing existing gun laws could help tamp down drug violence that has run rampant on the U.S. Mexican border, President Obama said on Thursday, speaking alongside Mexican President Felipe Colderon, Obama said that he's not backed off at all on a campaign promise to try to restore the ban on assault weapons.
+Reviving a ban on assault weapons and more strictly enforcing existing gun laws could help tamp down drug violence that has run rampant on the U.S.-Mexican border, President Obama said on Thursday, speaking alongside Mexican President Felipe Coleron, Obama said that he's not backed off at all on a campaign promise to try to restore the ban on assault weapons.

 He was instituted under President Clinton and allowed to lapse by President Bush.

-Now, Calderon said that the link between Mexican drug violence and the U.S. ban on 19 types of military-style semi-audio automatic rifles is clear.
+Now, Colderon said that the link between Mexican drug violence and the U.S. ban on 19 types of military-style semi-automatic rifles is clear.

 From the moment that the prohibition on the sale of assault weapons was lifted a few years ago, we have seen an increase in the power of organized crime in Mexico.